heidisu/actor-invaders/README.md

 Start the game application first, and then the GUI, and, hey, everything works as before!

 #### Display your game on the instructor's screen
-If we are lucky with the local network in our workshop room, we can try to display all the game the participants are playing on the big screen.
-Do as described in the section `The GUI application` above, but get the ip from the instructor instead of the localhost `127.0.0.1`.
-In addition, you have to change the GUI actor's name to something else.
-On the last line of `App.java`, replace `player1` in ` gameInitializer.tell(new GameInitializer.Initialize(gui, "player1"), ActorRef.noSender())` to whatever name you would like to be displayed with the game.
+If we are lucky with the local network in our workshop room, we can try to display all the participants' games on the big screen, where only the GUI will be on the participant's computers and the game actors and a monitor screen will be on the instructors computer.
+Do as described in the section `The GUI application` above, but insert your ip instead of `127.0.0.1` in `hostname` in `application.conf` and get the ip for the instructor's computer, and use that one instead of `127.0.0.1` in the lookup of the `gameInitializer` in `App.java`.
+In addition, you have to change the GUI actor's name to something else and more unique.
+On the last line of `App.java`, replace `player1` in ` gameInitializer.tell(new GameInitializer.Initialize(gui, "player1"), ActorRef.noSender())` to whatever name you would like to be displayed with the game on the screen.

 ### Bonus task 2: Akka Typed